DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 ### 3. Run the object case — `master.py`
 Configures and runs the simulation.
 - Generates a text file of inputs, then executes the binary compiled in Step 1.
-- You must set the solver name in `master.py` (the multi-threaded CPU/OpenMP version is selected by default here).
+- You must set the solver name in `master.py` (the single-threaded CPU version is selected by default here).
 - When entering gridded feed information, manually enter the name of the binary created in Step 2.
 - Produces several output files used for post-processing and geometry viewing.